alebruno/QRDrone/README.md

 ![Demo of the Jenkins Server](./demo_Jenkins.png)

-After cloning the repo, run the following command to get a shallow clone of the submodule containing the cvdrone library:
+After cloning the repo, run the following command to get a shallow clone of the submodules containing the cvdrone and the psdrone libraries:

 git submodule update  --init --recursive --depth 1